mozman/ezdxf/docs/source/setup.rst

 To install optional packages go to section: `Install Optional Packages`_

-To run then included tests go to section: `Run the Tests`_
+To run the included tests go to section: `Run the Tests`_

 WSL2 & Ubuntu
 +++++++++++++